dusktreader/typer-repyt/docs/source/build_command.md

 # Dynamically Build Typer Commands

-The `build_command` feature in the `typer-repyt` library allows you to dynamically construct Typer commands based on a function template and a list of parameter definitions.
+The `build_command` function of the `typer-repyt` library allows you to dynamically construct Typer commands based on a function template and a list of parameter definitions.
 This feature is particularly useful if you need to build out a command based on criteria that might not be completely available until run-time.

 ## Overview